 This Mile End Jewish-style bakery has garnered a loyal following since its opening.
 Hof Kelsten’s flakey pastries and scrumptious breads are some of my favourites, hands down.
-Its hot chocolate is made by preparing a thick Valhrona chocolate ganache, which us then thinned out with hot steamed milk, in the same manner one would make a latte.
+Its hot chocolate is made by preparing a thick Valhrona chocolate ganache, which is then thinned out with hot steamed milk, in the same manner one would make a latte.

-Popular ice cream stores Les Givrés also make delicious hot chocolate at their Vieux-Rosemont and Hochelaga locations.
-The comforting brews come in three different flavours of Valrhona chocolate: Jivara, Guanaja and Opalys.
+Popular ice cream stores Les Givrés will also be serving hot chocolate at their three locations until December 24, 2019.
+The comforting brews come in two different flavours of Cacao Barry chocolate: 70% St-Domingue and Ghana milk chocolate.
 You can top your drink with a marshmallow or some homemade whipped cream.

 This adorable Plateau-Mont Royal shop is among the most loved in Montreal.
 Les chocolats de Chloé’s basic hot chocolate is made up of cocoa paste, dark chocolate and organic cane sugar.
 It’s the same hot chocolate mix it sells in the store for you to enjoy at home.
 It also serves an alternate weekend choice that is either a chai, coffee or mint-flavoured brew.

 Everything at Café Dei Campi tastes delicious.
 Its vegan pastries are some of the best in town, regardless of their butter and egg content.
 Its hot chocolate is no exception and is prepared with extra brute cocoa with vanilla and sugar and your choice of cow, soy or homemade almond milk.

-Cacao 70’s Montréal chocolate factory as well as all its stores are beacons of chocolatey goodness for all dessert lovers.
+Cacao 70’s Montreal chocolate factory as well as all its stores are beacons of chocolatey goodness for all dessert lovers.
 In addition to all the regular flavours, try the Cacao 70 Factory Hot Chocolate.
 A snifter of melted 70% dark chocolate is served with a side of milk or dark chocolate base on the side for the clients to mix their own drink.
-It’s drinks like these that make this place one of the best Montreal hot chocolate spots.